Estimating and evaluating counterfactual prediction models: Introduction

 Second, a model may be intended for use as a decision support tool, for instance, by clinicians to counsel patients about their risk of disease under alternative treatment plans.
-In certain rare circumstances, such as when the model is estimated in a trial in the target population which randomly assigned participants to the same alternative treatment strategies considered for decision support with no nonadherence or loss to follow up \cite{glasziou_evidence_1995,dahabreh_using_2016,kent_personalized_2018,kent_predictive_2020,hoogland_tutorial_2021}, the task may not require the additional formalism of counterfactual prediction.
-However, as is commonly the case, when the trial diverges from this ideal type, such as when patterns of adherence differ between the trial and the setting in which the model will be deployed, or when the model is trained using observational data \cite{schulam_reliable_2017-1,dickerman_counterfactual_2020}, the targeted predictions involve contrary-to-fact interventions, and thus are instances of counterfactual prediction.
+In certain unrealistic circumstances, such as when using data from a trial that (1) is representative of the target population, (2) randomly assigned participants to the treatment strategies considered for decision support, and (3) had complete adherence to the assigned strategies and no loss to follow-up \cite{glasziou_evidence_1995,dahabreh_using_2016,kent_personalized_2018,kent_predictive_2020,hoogland_tutorial_2021}, obtaining prediction models for the outcome under different treatment strategies may not require the additional formalism of counterfactual prediction.
+However, virtually all practical applications diverge from this ideal: trial participants are not representative of the target population, patterns of adherence differ between the trial and the setting in which the model will be deployed, followup is incomplete, or the model is trained using observational data \cite{schulam_reliable_2017-1,dickerman_counterfactual_2020}.
+Therefore, addressing the research question entails contrary-to-fact interventions, and calls for using methods for counterfactual prediction.

-Third, specific interventions in the training data may be viewed as pernicious, undesired, or incompatible with the target setting in which the model will be deployed and thus their removal may be attempted via prediction under a hypothetical intervention that eliminated them.
-For instance, an analyst may be interested in developing a model for the risk of death in the absence of surgery, but may only have available data collected in an observational setting where some of the patients ultimately received surgery, a problem sometimes described as ``treatment drop-in'' \cite{van_geloven_prediction_2020,sperrin_using_2018}.
-Provided that these hypothetical elimination interventions are sensible in the target setting and supported by the training data (in the sense that at least some individuals in the training data in fact follow them), attempting to estimate the treatment-free or treatment-na\"{i}ve risk is another exampls of a counterfactual prediction task.
+Third, specific interventions in the training data may be viewed as pernicious, undesired, or incompatible with the target setting in which the model will be deployed and thus ``removal'' of their effects may be attempted via prediction under a hypothetical intervention that would eliminated them.
+For instance, an analyst may be interested in developing a model for the risk of death in the absence of surgery, but may only have data collected from an observational setting where some of the patients ultimately received surgery, a problem sometimes described as ``treatment drop-in'' \cite{van_geloven_prediction_2020, sperrin_using_2018}.
+Provided that the hypothetical elimination of these interventions is sensible in the target setting and supported by the training data (in the sense that at least some individuals in the training data in fact follow the strategies of interest), attempting to estimate the treatment-free or treatment-na\"{i}ve risk is another example of a counterfactual prediction task.